 In July 2021, BBX Sweet Holdings and certain of its subsidiaries, including Las Olas Confections and Snacks, entered into a credit agreement (the "LOCS Credit Facility") with First Horizon Bank (formerly known as IberiaBank) which provides for a revolving line of credit of up to \$2.5 million that matures in July 2023.
 Amounts outstanding under the LOCS Credit Facility bear interest at the higher of the Wall Street Journal Prime Rate plus 50 basis points or 3.0% per annum, and the facility requires monthly payments of interest only, with any outstanding principal and accrued interest due at the maturity date.
 The LOCS Credit Facility is collateralized by a blanket lien on all of the assets of the borrowers under the facility and is guaranteed by BBX Capital.
-The facility contains certain financial covenants, including a minimum liquidity requirement for BBX Capital as guarantor under the facility and a requirement that the borrowers maintain a zero balance on the facility for thirty consecutive days during each calendar year during the term of the facility.
+The facility contains certain financial covenants, including a minimum liquidity requirement for BBX Capital as guarantor under the facility.
 As of June 30, 2022, the outstanding amount under the credit facility was \$2.0 million, and the effective interest rate was 5.25%.